 A Director of Nursing is the head of the other nurses and is responsible for training and supporting the other nurses on the staff.
 That means he or she generally must have years of bedside clinical nursing experience as well as managerial skills and sufficient education.

 A Director of Nursing facilitates the functioning of a system already in place at a hospital or nursing home.
 “You don’t run the building,” said Charles Oliver, a DON of ten years.
 “You manage systems, and then the building runs itself.”
-He referred to Director of Nursing as the “checks and balances” that keep the system in place.
+He referred to the Director of Nursing as the “checks and balances” that keep the system in place.

 What Does a Director of Nursing Do?